akeneo/pim-helpcenter/content/md/user-management/manage-your-users.md

 # Deal with the user permissions

-To know more about user permissions, there are four articles just for you depending on what your need are:
+To know more about user permissions, there are five articles just for you depending on what your need are:
 - [Manage the interface and action accesses](manage-the-interface-and-actions-accesses.html)
 - [Manage the web API permissions](manage-the-web-api-permissions.html)
 - [Set rights on your catalog](access-rights-on-products.html)